Withdrawing from the Health Studies Major

 Reapply for admission to the major

 Meet with a Health Studies academic advisor to review course availability and to create a completion plan.
 We want to make sure you apply for the quarter that is the optimal one for your re-entry.
-We also need to ensure that there is space and that you have a plan to complete the program in place.
+We also need to ensure that there is space in classes, and that your plan to complete your degree is feasible.
 Visit our ScheduleOnce page to schedule an appointment with the Health Studies department.
 Once your re-entry plan is in place, your Health Studies advisor will refer you to an admissions advisor regarding the process for applying to UW Bothell as a returning student.